danlope-rei/febs/ReadMe.md

 ### Build Manifest

-A manifest.json is built to `./dist/<packageName>/manifest.json`.
+A `febs-manifest.json` is built to `./dist/<packageName>/febs-manifest.json`.
 This is a mechanism to be used by an asset injector to insert assets onto a page.

 @TODO: Additional detail

 ### Asset Injector

-An asset injector uses a [manifest.json](#build-manifest) to insert production assets into the markup of a webpage.
+An asset injector uses a [febs-manifest.json](#build-manifest) to insert production assets into the markup of a webpage.

 See our example JavaScript implementation of the an asset injector.
-One could create one to be used by Thymleaf, Freemarker, JSP Tags, Vue, React, Mustache, Handlebars, etc.
+One could create one to be used by Thymeleaf, Freemarker, JSP Tags, Vue, React, Mustache, Handlebars, etc.

 @TODO: publish JavaScript implementation and asset pipeline architectural diagrams and relate to an "asset pipeline".